Circles in the spectrum and the geometry of orbits: a numerical ranges approach: Introduction

-then as a direct consequence of the Rokhlin Lemma one gets $\sigma (U_S)=\mathbb T,$ an important fact in ergodic theory.
-Note that the orthogonal vectors in the Arveson's statement arise naturally here as the corresponding characteristic functions of $B, S(B), ..., S^{n-1}(B).$ (A lattice-theoretical version of Arveson's theorem has been considered in \cite{Wolff}.
-An alternative approach to the property $\sigma (U_S)=\mathbb T$ has been proposed in \cite{Ionescu}.)
+then as a direct consequence of the Rokhlin Lemma one gets $\sigma (U_S)=\mathbb T.$ (A different proof that $\sigma (U_S)=\mathbb T$ has been proposed in \cite{Ionescu}.)
+Note that the orthogonal vectors in the Arveson's statement arise naturally here as the corresponding characteristic functions of $B, S(B), ..., S^{n-1}(B).$ Concerning connections to ergodic theory see also a discussion in \cite[p.
+206-207]{Arveson}.